scqubits/scqubits/docs/source/guide/noise/effective_noise.rst

 where :math:`k` (:math:`j`) runs over all relevant pure-dephasing (depolarization) channels.

 scqubits enables the evaluation of these effective coherence times.
-By default, the included noise channels are the ones returned by the ``effective_noise_channels`` method for each qubit.
-A different list of noise channels can be selected by the user.
+By default, the noise channels that are included in the calculation, can be shown using the ``effective_noise_channels`` method for each qubit.
+Note that this list may not include all the noise channels that can actually be calculated for any given qubit, to see a list of those, the ``supported_noise_channels`` method could be used.
+Users can also explicitly specify what noise processes should be included in effective noise calculations.

 Calculating :math:`T_1` and :math:`T_2` can be done via a methods ``t1_effective`` and ``t2_effective`` respectively.